Local Regulations

 Required Documentation

-- Cleanup Plan: Outlines the steps to be taken and materials needed for the cleanup process.
+- Cleanup Plan: Outlines the steps to be taken during the cleanup process.

-- Inspection Reports: Documentation of inspections conducted before, during, and after the cleanup process.
+- Inspection Reports: Document findings from inspections conducted before and after cleanup.

 Inspection Process

-- Initial Assessment: Conduct a thorough assessment of the property to identify hazardous materials and structural damages.
+- Initial Assessment: Conduct a thorough inspection of the property to identify hazards and contaminants.